eenblam/RepCalc/README.md

 ## Analysis Types

 WG:  This analysis calculates TE density within the whole genome, considering the genome itself as a single region of interest.
-At the command line, it is indicated by the -a option flag.  .
+At the command line, it is indicated by the `-a` option flag.
 Required inputs:  length of genome, transposable element annotation data, and output file path.

 ROI:  The second analysis calculates TE density within an arbitrary number of regions of interest.
-At the command line, it is indicated by the -b option flag.
+At the command line, it is indicated by the `-b` option flag.
 Required inputs:  length of regions of interest, transposable element annotation data, regions of interest data, and output file path.

 MXROI:  The third analysis computes TE densities within specific regions of interest for each class and subclass of TE’s, outputting them as a matrix (TE class and subclass by ROI label.)
-At the command line, it is indicated by the -c option flag.
+At the command line, it is indicated by the `-c` option flag.
 Required inputs:  transposable element annotation data, regions of interest data, and output file path.

 ## Format restrictions of input files